SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 ```
 - Class components/State-ful components rely on lifecycle methods, involve more boilerplate, make code harder to reuse, require managing the this keyword, don’t align well with modern React features like Concurrent Mode and streaming SSR, and are now considered older and less preferred for new development.

+***Why in Class Component We Use this?***

+Class methods do not automatically bind to the instance.this represents the current component instance.thats why we use this.state,this.props, this.method()
 ```js
 import React, { Component } from "react";